The-Zhou-Lab/LiDAR/README.md

 <sup>2</sup>Cambridge Crop Research, National Institute of Agricultural Botany (NIAB), Cambridge CB3 0LE, UK

+## Overview
+In this release, we uploaded the latest version of CropQuant-3D, a graphical user interface (GUI, in .exe format) based analytic software that can be utilised to carry out 3D trait analysis on LiDAR-collected point cloud data in large-scale field phenotyping.
+The use of backpack LiDAR or other sources can acquire millions of 3D points to represent spatial features of crops.
+To effectively analyse these point clouds, CropQuant-3D was developed to extract plot-based phenotypic traits from large, complex point clouds with limited computing time and power.
+We combined a backpack LiDAR device and CropQuant-3D to quantify crop height, 3D canopy index (3DCI, an original 3D measurement of canopy variation), 3D canopy surface, canopy coverage and biomass estimation (i.e. 3DVI and 3DPI), in a case study examining the response of wheat varieties to three different levels of nitrogen fertilisation in field experiments.
+The combined solution can differentiate significant genotype and treatment effects on key performance-related morphological traits and structural variation in canopy, with strong correlations with conventional manual measurements.
+Hence, we believe that CropQuant-3D could be used for consistently quantifying key traits at a larger scale and more quickly than heretofore possible, which could be used as a reliable research tool and jointly developed with the plant research community for large-scale and multi-location field phenotyping in crop research and breeding activities.

 ## Install Python, Anaconda and Libraries
 If you wish to run CropQuant-3D from the code, you will need to set up Python on your system.